 Newcomers to France often feel stumped from the very first introduction.
 But the good news/bad news scenario is that the French are themselves often unclear on the intricacies of French greetings.

-The twist to this anecdote is that Janine is French—and yet she too found herself caught in the confusion of the implicit French codes of interpersonal interaction.
+The twist to this anecdote is that Janine is French.
+Yet she too found herself caught in the confusion of the implicit French codes of interpersonal interaction.
 It’s not surprising that so many foreigners arriving to France find themselves stumped from the first introduction.

 “So, do you kiss once, twice, three or four times?